rselbach/unico/README.md

-Unico
+gplus2others
 =====

 Sends public activities from Google+ to Twitter and Facebook.

-See it in action: http://unico.robteix.com
+See it in action: http://gplus2others.robteix.com

 Libraries
 ---------

-Unico uses a few external libraries and due to the way Google App Engine deals with this, you'll need to deploy those along with the app.
+gplus2others uses a few external libraries and due to the way Google App Engine deals with this, you'll need to deploy those along with the app.
 As of version 1.7.4 of Google Appengine SDK, the `$GOPATH` environment variable is respected so you can install the libraries as usual with `go get`.